 Exempted introductions (10-250kg per registration year)

-You can introduce ≤ 250kg of your chemical in a registration year, but your chemical must either: not be introduced as a solid or in a dispersion, or not consist of particles in an unbound state, or as an aggregate or agglomerate, at least 50% (by number size distribution) have at least 1 external dimension in the nanoscale (see our categorisation guide for how you can demonstrate this).
+You can introduce ≤ 250kg of your chemical in a registration year, but your chemical must either: not be introduced as a solid or in a dispersion, or not consist of particles in an unbound state, or as an aggregate or agglomerate, at least 50% (by number size distribution) of which have at least 1 external dimension in the nanoscale (see our categorisation guide for how you can demonstrate this).

 Reported introductions (> 250kg per registration year)

-You can introduce > 250kg of your chemical in a registration year, but your chemical must either: not be introduced as a solid or in a dispersion, or not consist of particles in an unbound state, or as an aggregate or agglomerate, at least 50% (by number size distribution) have at least 1 external dimension in the nanoscale (see our categorisation guide for how you can demonstrate this).
+You can introduce > 250kg of your chemical in a registration year, but your chemical must either: not be introduced as a solid or in a dispersion, or not consist of particles in an unbound state, or as an aggregate or agglomerate, at least 50% (by number size distribution) of which have at least 1 external dimension in the nanoscale (see our categorisation guide for how you can demonstrate this).